Dayanand Chandila: Early life and education

 Dayanand Chandila was born in 1954 and grew up in village Khyala, Delhi in a Gurjar Landlord Family.
 He gained his education from New Delhi and Uttar Pradesh.
 After his graduation he did a three-year diploma in NEHM, NTS.

 Career

 Before entering politics in 1989, Dr. Chandila was a non-technical supervisor in Delhi Development Authority's engineering department.
 He quit in 1986.
 He belongs to a family of landlords so money was never an issue for him.
 He entered politics because he was interested in welfare and growth of his fellow villagers.
 After some time, he realised that he should be in the system to achieve his goal.
 He unsuccessfully contested as an independent candidate from Vishnu Garden Assembly seat in 1993 and 1998 and came runner up.

-The Chandilas hold a unique record in Delhi's political arena.
-Dr. Dayanand Chandila and his family have contested 5 elections from his constituency and people of the area has always supported him and elected him with a huge margin of votes.
+Dr. Dayanand Chandila and his family have contested five elections from the same constituency in Delhi.
+He has won multiple times, often by significant vote margins, reflecting consistent support from a segment of the electorate.